ariok/WRAPI/README.md

 WRAPI is an Objective-c Wrapper for [http://www.wordreference.com](Wordreference.com) Api's.

 ##How to request a translation##
-Drad and drop WRAPI Folder in your project (remember to include JSONKit too)
+Drag and drop WRAPI Folder in your project (remember to include JSONKit too)

 Include WRAPI.h in your project
     #import "WRAPI.h"